mzonov/Android-Interview-Questions/README.md

 ## Multithreading
 * What are actual and deprecated ways of multithreading implementation in Android development?
-* What are `Thread` and `Runnable`?
-* What’s the difference `Thread.stop()` and `Thread.interrupt()`?
-* What are `Mutex` and `Semaphore`?
-* Why do we need `volatile`?
-* What is atomic operation?
-Examples?
-* Which classes in Java can handle atomic operations?
-* Is it thread safely to increment `volatile` variable?
-* What is deadlock?
-How to prevent?
-* What is liveLock?
-How to prevent?
-* What is race condition?
-How to prevent?
-* How can we manage threads work?
-* What is double check lock?
-Usage example?
 * What is `WorkManager`?
 * Does `WorkManager` have any restrictions?
-* What thread does GC use for garbage collection?
-* What does `sychronized` keyword do?
-* What is used as mutex in `synchronized` method/block?
-* What does `volatile` keyword do?
-* What is the `Object.wait()` method?
-* Imagine that in run-method was thrown `RuntimeException` which hadn’t been catched.
-What would happen with thread?
-Is it any way to know about this Exception?
-Could we resume thread work?
-* What is `happens before` relationship?
 * When to use an Android service and when to use a thread